fdonnet/dapper-sql-generator/README.md

+For MySql or to see the new version i m working on, go => https://github.com/fdonnet/Dapper-Layers-Generator (Console app, multi db provider)

 # MSSQL - Dapper generator
 A simple and not too ambitious tool that helps you to generate some important generic layers for your MSSQL - C# (netcore) - Dapper project.